regiregi22/ARMA-3/README.md

 6- Start ARMA 3 Launcher, select PARAMETERS and go to ALL PARAMETERS tab.
 Set "Platform" to "64-bit", tick "Show static background in menu", tick "Skip logos at startup", Set "Memory allocator (64-bit)" to "Intel TBB 4 allocator - 64 bit" (the default one, just to be sure), tick "Enable Large-page Support", tick "No Logs", set "World" to "empty", tick "No Pause", tick "No Pause Audio".

--Install and open "Process Lasso" (https://bitsum.com), start ARMA 3 (the game, not just the launcher).
+7- Install and open "Process Lasso" (https://bitsum.com), start ARMA 3 (the game, not just the launcher).
 In Process Lasso, click with right mouse button on "arma3_64x.exe" -> CPU Priority -> Always -> High.
 Click with right mouse button on "arma3_64x.exe" process -> CPU affinity -> Always -> Untick CPU 0.
 This will give Arma 3 priority above other system processes, and avoid it from using the first core which is usually very busy with system dutties.

--"Bitsum Highest Performance Mode" es mejor que "ultimate performance mode.
-I just realized something -- in the "Bitsum Highest Performance" plan, the setting "USB Selective Suspend" is enabled,
+8- In "Process Lasso", go to Main, Active Power Profile, and select "Bitsum Highest Performance".
+Go to Options, Power, Start Process Lasso with Power Profile" and select "Bitsum Highest Performance".

 Windows 11 DVR - LWin+G
 Click Windows Start, execute regedit.exe as admin,